fweber144/shinybrms/cran-comments.md

 ## Test environments

 * Local:
-    + R version 4.2.1 (2022-06-23) on Ubuntu 22.04 LTS system (platform:
+    + R version 4.5.2 (2025-10-31) on Ubuntu 25.10 system (platform:
       x86_64-pc-linux-gnu (64-bit))
-    + R version 4.2.1 (2022-06-23 ucrt) on Windows 10 x64 (build 19044) system
-      (platform: x86_64-w64-mingw32/x64 (64-bit))
 * win-builder:
-    + R-devel (R Under development (unstable) (2022-07-26 r82626 ucrt))
+    + R-devel (R Under development (unstable) (2025-11-30 r89082 ucrt))
-    + R-release (R version 4.2.1 (2022-06-23 ucrt))
+    + R-release (R version 4.5.2 (2025-10-31 ucrt))
-    + R-oldrelease (R version 4.1.3 (2022-03-10))
+* macOS builder:
+    + R version 4.5.1 Patched (2025-07-10 r88405) on macOS Ventura 13.3.1 system
+      (platform: aarch64-apple-darwin20 (64-bit))

 ## R CMD check results

 There were no ERRORs or WARNINGs.
-The local checks also gave no NOTEs.
-However, the 'win-builder' checks gave 2 NOTEs:
+The local check also gave no NOTEs and no INFOs.
+However, the 'win-builder' and the 'macOS builder' checks gave 1 NOTE and 1 INFO:

 * checking CRAN incoming feasibility ...
 NOTE
-    Maintainer: 'Frank Weber <fweber144@protonmail.com>'
+    Maintainer: 'Frank Weber <fweber144 [at] protonmail.com>'

     Suggests or Enhances not in mainstream repositories: cmdstanr
     Availability using Additional_repositories specification:
       cmdstanr   yes   https://stan-dev.r-universe.dev/

 * checking package dependencies ...
-NOTE
+INFO
     Package suggested but not available for checking: 'cmdstanr'

-Currently, the 'cmdstanr' package (<https://mc-stan.org/cmdstanr/>) is not available on CRAN yet.
+Currently, the 'cmdstanr' package (<https://mc-stan.org/cmdstanr/>) is not available on CRAN.
 It provides an optional backend for the 'brms' package.
 The default backend in 'brms' is the 'rstan' package which is available on CRAN.
 The 'cmdstanr' backend is used in local unit tests, but it is not necessary for 'shinybrms' to work.
-As the first NOTE says, I have added the repository URL for the 'cmdstanr' package to the 'DESCRIPTION' file (field 'Additional_repositories').
+As the first NOTE says, the repository URL for the 'cmdstanr' package was added to the 'DESCRIPTION' file (field 'Additional_repositories').

 ## Downstream dependencies